- 1 Picking the Best Patio Heater

 - The fuel source sure should be easily accessible.
 Gas can be cheap, but if you have to drive miles to get it, it’s no better than electricity.

-- Small areas do better with mounted heaters instead of freestanding and fire pit heaters.
+- The model or design of a heater might affect how efficient it is at heating outdoor spaces.
+Small areas do better with mounted heaters instead of freestanding and fire pit heaters.

 - Aim to conserve patio heat by helping your heater.
 Keep the heater under an umbrella or awning to prevent direct exposure to wind.
 Here’s how to install a patio umbrella.